 - Eye pain, vision loss, seeing halos around lights

 - Fever, chills, cough, runny or stuffy nose, sore throat, body aches

 - Lightheadedness, dizziness, fainting

 - Worsening of breathing problems, shortness of breath, wheezing

 If you notice these less serious side effects, talk with your doctor:

 - Dry mouth

-- White patches in your mouth or throat (thrush), pain when eating or swallowing
+- White patches in your mouth or throat, pain when you eat or swallow

 If you notice other side effects that you think are caused by this medicine, tell your doctor